-Head lice are every parents’ nightmare – tiny insects that live in the hair, they are super common in toddlers and children and largely harmless.
+Head lice are every parents’ nightmare – they're tiny insects that live in the hair and are super common in toddlers and children.
+Don't worry though, because they're pretty harmless.
 That said, head lice will continue to live on your tots’ scalp for a long time if untreated, so it’s a good idea to learn how to treat them.

 What are head lice?